piclas-framework/reggie2.0/README.md

 * Compare a single line in, e.g., a .csv file element-by-elements
 * The data is delimited by a comma on default but can be changed by setting "compare\_data\_file\_delimiter = :" (when, e.g., ":" is to be used as the delimiter)
 * relative of absolute comparison
+* Possibility to perform one comparison per run (e.g. supply 10 data and reference files for 10 different runs), default is true

 ### Example 1 of 4
 Template for copying to **analyze.ini**